Kartones/flask-calendar/README.md

 - I suck at CSS so I'll stick to Bootstrap/Foundation.
 This time what I did works but I've spent more time fighting with CSS than building code.
 - I'll give a try next time to turbolinks, to trully try to avoid javascript for tiny projects.

+### Updates / New Features

+- Added support for a basic drag & drop (to change day inside same month of a non-recurring task).
+Intended only for desktop, probably rough on the edges but working.

 ## Requirements